Feedough Logo

 How to Set Up a Payroll Management System

-Whether you are starting fresh or rebuilding a process that has gotten messy, the setup follows the same core steps.
+Whether you are starting fresh or rebuilding a payroll management process that has gotten messy, the setup follows the same core steps.

 1. Register as an employer with your tax authority: Every country requires businesses to register before running payroll.
 The process and the authority you register with will vary depending on where you operate, so check with your local tax office before your first pay run.